-“What we call a home is merely any place that succeeds in making more consistently available to us the important truths which the wider world ignores, or which our distracted and irresolute selves have trouble holding onto”
+“What we call a home is merely any place that succeeds in making more consistently available to us the important truths which the wider world ignores, or which our distracted and irresolute selves have trouble holding onto” (Alain de Botton)

-The concept of home is simultaneously familiar and difficult to distill.
-Other cultures have untranslatable terms that speak to this feeling, recognising that the walls we live between are more than shelter.
+The concept of home is simultaneously familiar and difficult to distil.
+Other cultures have untranslatable terms that speak to this feeling, recognizing that the walls we live between are more than shelter.
 In English, Alain de Botton has his own crack.
 For him, the home is a place that reaffirms our sense of self in a world that otherwise might disorientate us.
 And art, as infinitely symbolic, is instrumental to this.
 Evermore than wall-fillers, here's how art reflects and adds heart to our homes.

 Values don’t have to be intangible; they can instead, steer the decisions we make, especially when considering how we populate our homes.
 In the work below, John Perceval draws his then infant daughter, Tessa.
 This is a celebration of new life, family and the dawn of a relationship between daughter and father.

 When a project is too fixated on the end result, it leaves little room for serendipity; this is no different in the case of art.
 As your taste evolves, collecting with a mix of reason and feeling will almost always be a reliable guide.
 Learning to trust ourselves develops over time.

 Throughout his career, Charles Blackman followed his intuition wherever it took him.
 Like his beloved Alice (of Wonderland), he took a tumble through the rabbit hole dreaming up the adventure that awaited.

 We don’t think curiosity killed the cat, we think it saved him.
 Prizing curiosity when selecting art means pushing your creative boundaries and discovering new perspectives that might, otherwise, have been missed.